-Apple has postponed the release of its HomePod smart speaker until 2018.
-As per the electronics giant said the device still needed development work.
+Apple has postponed the release of its HomePod Smart Speaker until 2018.
+As per the electronics giant, the device still needed development work.

 The HomePod was due to be released in December this year.
 Apple is expecting that the HomePod would be ready to go on shop shelves in the US, UK and Australia “early in 2018”.